 In 2002 and 2003, Li, with a team of volunteers, conducted a fresh census.
 Despite spending 37 days searching the mountains for the pikas on seven separate trips, they came up empty handed.

 However, by analyzing droppings and snow tracks, Li, along with Arizona State University biologist Andrew Smith, was able to conclude that the Ili pika population had seen a dramatic decline.
 Together they calculated that there might be 2,000 mature animals, down from 2,900 in the early 1990s.

-The research, published in 2005, recommended that the animal should be listed as endangered.
+published in 2005, recommended that the animal should be listed as endangered.

 In 2007, Li retired early to throw himself into searching for the pika.

 Last year, he organized a group of 20 volunteers to conduct another survey with infrared cameras.

 This time, on the second day of the field trip, they finally spotted a pika, who jumped and stepped over Li's feet while he was trying to photograph it.
 The volunteers dubbed it a "magic rabbit."